Nakhon Ratchasima shootings: Social media use

 The perpetrator posted on social media during his attack, asking on Facebook if he should surrender.
 He had previously posted a picture of a pistol and bullets, captioned "It is time to get excited," and "Nobody can avoid death."
 Facebook responded by removing the page and issuing a statement condemning the attack.

 Criticism of media coverage

 The events of the shooting were initially covered as live broadcasts near the scene by Thai broadcasters, which received public and governmental criticism for possibly providing the gunman with information about the movements of authorities intervening at the scene.
 Thailand's broadcast regulator, the NBTC, have called a meeting with representatives of television stations for discussion of their live broadcasts of the siege.
 NBTC secretary-general Takorn Tanthasit stated he ordered all TV stations to stop live broadcasting the situation and any other information that could have impeded the actions of authorities from intervening, and had issued warnings that were ignored by some stations, which he implied will lead to disciplinary action.
-The hashtags #แบนช่องone ("Ban Channel One"), #แบนไทยรัฐ ("Ban Thai Rath") and #สื่อไร้จรรยาบรรณ ("Media without ethics") trended on Twitter in Thailand in response to the media's live coverage.
+The hashtags #แบนช่องone ("Ban Channel One"), #แบนไทยรัฐ ("Ban Thairath") and #สื่อไร้จรรยาบรรณ ("Media without ethics") trended on Twitter in Thailand in response to the media's live coverage.